barbarogenius/LGCPS/README.md

 + Totally hypothetical at the moment.

-Here you will find a collection of documents created during Mozilla Open Leaders (Cohort 6) that help clarify this idea.
+Here you will find a collection of documents created during Mozilla Open Leaders (Cohort 6) that help develop and articulate this idea.